 - Public Transportation (12%)

 - School (18%)

 These are just a few of the many places that a device can be “lost”.
 In fact, in that same report, we found that laptop theft has gone up by over 30% in the past few years.
 If you’re here because your laptop was stolen, you’re (unfortunately) not alone.

 Listen to the story of a user who caught a thief with his Mac at a cafe!
-(Dramatized from original).
+(Dramatized from a recovery case)

 What To Do if Your Laptop is Stolen

 - If your laptop is stolen, the very first thing to do is report it to the police.
 Make sure they know about it and can start searching for it.

 - Get in touch with your financial institutions.
 Let your banks and credit cards know about any sites where you may have automated your account information.
 They can help freeze any cards and get you new ones!